Bad Aibling rail accident: Crash

+The two trains collided head-on at 06:46:56 CET (05:46:56 UTC).
+One train was travelling at 52 km/h and the other at 87 km/h.
+A total of 11 people died, including both train drivers and several other railway employees.
+In total 85 people were injured; 24 injured seriously.
+A twelfth victim died from his injuries two months after the crash.

 Rescue operation

-The rescue operation involved a total of approximately 700 emergency service workers, including 180 firefighters, 215 Bavarian State Police officers, 50 Federal Police officers, 30 federal civil protection employees of Technisches Hilfswerk, and 200 rescuers from the Bavarian Red Cross, including Water Rescue and Mountain Rescue units.
+The rescue operation involved a total of approximately 700 emergency service workers, including 180 firefighters, 215 Bavarian State Police officers, 50 Federal Police officers, 30 federal civil protection employees of Technisches Hilfswerk, and 200 rescuers from the Bavarian Red Cross, including water rescue and mountain rescue units.
 A total of 11 helicopters took part in the rescue efforts.
 Air ambulances from both Germany and Austria were used to transport the injured to hospitals.

-The site of the accident was difficult to reach because it lies between the Stuckenholz forest and the canalised Mangfall river (Mangfallkanal).
-This made rescue work considerably more difficult because rescue workers had to be transported by boat and casualty extraction supported by air ambulance.
+The site of the crash was difficult to reach because it lies between the Stuckholz forest and the canalised Mangfall river (Mangfallkanal).
+This made rescue work more difficult because rescue workers had to be transported by boat and casualty extraction supported by air ambulance.
 Injured people were extracted by boat to the opposite bank of the river.

 Recovery operation

 On 9 February 2016, two breakdown cranes belonging to the DB Netze Emergency Technical department (DB Netz Notfalltechnik) were dispatched from Fulda and Leipzig to assist in recovery and removal of the two damaged trains.
-The crane from Fulda is capable of lifting 160 tonnes, and the second crane from Leipzig is capable of lifting 75 tonnes.
+The crane from Fulda was capable of lifting 160 tonnes, and the second crane from Leipzig was capable of lifting 75 tonnes.

 Reaction

-German Transport Minister Alexander Dobrindt visited the site of the accident.
+German Transport Minister Alexander Dobrindt visited the site of the crash.
 He said it was a "horrifying sight".
 Bavarian Interior Minister Joachim Herrmann said that it was "difficult to comprehend" how the accident happened.
 Chancellor Angela Merkel said she was "dismayed and saddened" by the crash.
 German Foreign Minister Frank-Walter Steinmeier stated: "My deepest sympathy goes to their families."
 Minister-President of Bavaria Horst Seehofer said "The whole of Bavaria has been shaken".

-As a result of the accident, the carnival celebrations on Shrove Tuesday in Rosenheim, Bad Aibling and the surrounding area were cancelled.
+As a result of the crash, the carnival celebrations on Shrove Tuesday in Rosenheim, Bad Aibling and the surrounding area were cancelled.
 The traditional political debates on Ash Wednesday in Lower Bavaria were called off.